DodgeWhale/discord-cloud-bot/README.md

 	## Base features
 	- Express API accepts requests with a name of an audio file to play from the clips directory -- Clips folder can be specified setting CLIPS_FOLDER in the .env variables
+	- API clients have to be autorised with a token first, before their requests are processed

 ### .env example
 	TOKEN=YOUR DISCORD TOKEN